Leon L. Lewis: In popular culture

 Leon Lewis is featured in the 2022 podcast Rachel Maddow Presents: Ultra for his heroic role in exposing the plot by the Silver Shirts and other heavily armed pro-Nazi groups in the U.S. to overthrow the federal government and install a fascist regime.
+Lewis is also featured as one of the protagonists in the 2023 historical fiction novel Code Name Edelweiss by Stephanie Landsem, as well as a character (renamed "Ari Lewis") in two novels by Susan Elia MacNeal: The Hollywood Spy (2021) and Mother Daughter Traitor Spy (2022).